-I will be honest and say that I honestly had no idea what it means to be lactose intolerant.
-I know that I once thought my oldest son fell into this category simply because he was switched to soy based baby formula when he was young.
-He also was never able to tolerant milk.
-In fact, at the age of 16 I don’t know that he has ever drank and kept down a glass of milk, but then he hasn’t tried in 15 years.
-So first I thought it would be good to understand what lactose intoleranant means…
+While I’ve heard of being lactose intolerant, I have never really given it much thought.
+I know that I once thought my oldest son fell into this category simply because he was switched to soy-based baby formula when he was young.
+He also was never able to tolerate milk.
+In fact, at the age of 16, I don’t know that he has ever drunk and kept down a glass of milk, but then he hasn’t tried it in 15 years.
+So first I thought it would be good to understand what lactose intolerance means.

 Lactose Intolerant